noirotm/flvmeta/man/flvmeta.1.md

 permits the computation of all necessary tags without loading anything more than the file's tags headers in memory.

+AMF metadata parsing supports up to 128 nested containers (objects, strict arrays, or ECMA arrays).
+A root container counts as one level; scalar values do not add a level.
+Deeper values are treated as invalid metadata and handled according to the selected command's existing error policy.

 # COMMANDS

 Only one command can be specified for an invocation of **flvmeta**.
 The chosen